-- Demonstrate the ability to select, critically compare and evaluate relevant theory and practice: visual, factual or contextual in nature, which supports their continued professional development. - Demonstrate originality in their approach to the development of a range of advanced practice based - 2 strategies or theoretical reflective skills appropriate to a communication design studio based practice or external project development. - Demonstrated an understanding of relevant artist, designer or curator practices and contexts: contemporary or emerging in nature, which will support appropriate levels of development within their communication design practice. - Demonstrate the development of a creative practice within a communication design applied studio an/or professional context, providing evidence of effective planning, self-reflection, self-evaluation and transferable professional skills, which can be evaluated against their personal project ambitions
+- 1 Demonstrate the ability to select, critically compare and evaluate relevant theory and practice: visual, factual or contextual in nature, which supports their continued professional development. - Demonstrate originality in their approach to the development of a range of advanced practice based strategies or theoretical reflective skills appropriate to their personal applied, curatorial practices and/or external project development. - Demonstrated an understanding of relevant artist, designer or curator practices and contexts: contemporary or emerging in nature, which will support appropriate levels of development within their curatorial practice.

+Demonstrate the development of a creative practice within an applied curatorial, studio or professional

+4 context, providing evidence of effective planning, self-reflection, self-evaluation and transferable professional skills, which can be evaluated against their personal project ambitions